System Design Space

 What this book is about

-This is an accessible introduction to classical artificial intelligence algorithms: from search and evolutionary approaches to ML basics, ANN, and reinforcement learning.
+This is an accessible introduction to classical artificial intelligence algorithms: from search and evolutionary methods to swarm intelligence, ML basics, neural networks, and reinforcement learning.

 Structure: chapters 1-6